 An example of a similarly dry refracted modernism in Spoils of Babylon is right there in the name of one of the characters: Seymour Lutz, a variation of course on the name 'Seymour Butz,' an old Bart Simpson prank phone call favorite ("Is there a Butz here?
 I wanna Seymour Butz!")

 Now of course any comedy lover reading this set up will presume Wiig's calling him Seymour Butz instead of Seymour Lutz, which is where the joke would be if it was only once refracted.
 But Cynthia keeps calling him "Seymour Lund."
-(Quintessential Jonrosh!).
-(Hardcore fans of classic surrealist comedy will note he's Lutz is, in these scenes, invoking the tone and delivery of W.C.
+Quintessential Jonrosh (that Falstaffian, etc.).
+Hardcore fans of classic surrealist comedy will note he is, in these scenes, invoking the tone and delivery of W.C.
 Fields in 1933's International House saying "Nuts!
-Nuts!" while fixing a loosened nut on his autogyro).
-Coincidence?
-Never!
+Nuts!" while fixing a loosened nut on his autogyro) starddled to Moe Sizlak in a loop of meta-modernist Fatlstaff Ozzymandia.

-One similar favorite moment late in Red Desert made me finally understand why Paul Narkunas recommended it so very long ago: Feeling guilty about the affair beginning its early simmer when she's alone with Corrado (Richard Harris) in his swanky bachelor quarters, Giuliana looks up from the bed, sees the door is open, and--worried neighbors or husband or the porter might barge in any minute--guiltily closes the doors and windows, but the ones she's closing aren't doors or windows where neighbors could see in, but drawers and cabinets, bathroom door, and etc.!
+One similar favorite moment, late in Red Desert, made me finally understand why Paul Narkunas recommended it so very... very long ago: Feeling guilty about the affair--even before it has begun-- when she's finally alone with Corrado (Richard Harris) in his swanky hotel room, Giuliana looks up from the bed, sees the door is open, and--worried neighbors or husband or the porter might barge in any minute--guiltily closes the doors and windows, but the ones she's closing aren't doors or windows where neighbors could see in, but drawers and cabinets, bathroom door, and etc. She sees, meta-correctly, eyes and ears looking in from every signifier of orifice, passage, doorway, window, camera, screen, viewer's eyeball, etc. -If she could she'd crawl off the screen, slide down the angle of our eyes watching, slip inside our ocular orifices, and start pulling down the shades, turning off the juice, smashing the aperture, anything she could for a minute's respite from our scalding gaze.

-The answer is ---she's not crazy.
-We are.
-Antonioni is revealing our red-telephone-signifier-trained tendency to seek romantic sparks and soapy betrayal everywhere.
-In truth, we wonder if Harris' architect is even seducing her, or just--as with her--kind of bound up in this archaic social model of behavior.
+In truth, we wonder if Harris' architect is even seducing her, or just simpatico, bound up in this archaic social model of behavior.
 They're the only ones in town with nothing to do, and all the time in the world to do it, and are remotely young, attractive and lonely.
+Naturally they'd hang out together.
+The issue is, how much does a physical affair mean to either of them.
+Aren't they, perhaps, mature enough to realize how seldom that act is rewarding, a fleeting gratification, permanent guilt, awkwardness, and special simpatico lonely heart connection sundered by nature's dunderheaded impulse towards crudity.

 Finally, let's examine the cart selling apples in Red Desert, all of which are strangely painted silver-grayish, on the Ravenna street (above).
 Who would buy gray apples?
 Are they some kind of decoration?
 Are the apples poison?
 Then why the gray paint buckets?
 Is this art or pollution?
 We can't tell, but when Giuliana sits by the cart for a minute she becomes a post-modern portrait of an apple/art peddler.
 Still, we can't deduce what's up with this cart, or her relationship to it, anymore than we can deduce if an orgy happens later, or after that a cheap affair, tortured bonding, or none of the above.
 Like the censor we might be driven into a tizzy, or like some child, dead with boredom, but if we don't fight the surreal de-signification domino effect then not knowing is like waking up from a dream within a dream.
 The hidden puppeteer hand is clumsily pulled down onto the stage and the mind's tendency to lose itself in green smoke and booming voices finds itself challenged by the sudden sight of an old man wizard in his underwear, without a testimonial or diploma to his name.